Carterhuang/crossword/README.md

       o . . . _ . . a
       _ o o _ e . . _

+Assume that a board contains M incomplete words, then the backtracking algorithm yields O((N/a)^M) runtime complexity as well as O(N) space complexity for storing the hashmap.

 Most of crossword puzzles are solved within one minute using this program.